dorkitude/tagalog/README.markdown

 ###Why log tagging is better than log levels
-The short and simple explanation is by analogy:
+A short and simple explanation is this analogy
     log levels : log tagging :: Outlook folders : Gmail labels

 In traditional logging and in today's standard logging libraries like Ruby's [Logger](http://ruby-doc.org/core/classes/Logger.html) class and Python's [Logging](http://docs.python.org/library/logging.html) module, each log entry is assigned a *log level*  (`critical/fatal`, `error`, `warning`, `info`, or `debug`).
 In production, the first four are often left on, and the last one, `debug`, is often turned off.